-The nonlinear characteristics of the distributed power generation system, as previously highlighted, present challenges to the traditional linear controllers [3].
-The response speed of the control method and the stability of the controlled variables are particularly important for the system.
-The regulation goal of the DC-DC converter is to reach a stable value of the output voltage.
-Researchers have proposed a variety of control methods to address the difficulty of regulating the output voltage to a stable value [4-5].
-To better characterize the nonlinear characteristics of systems and improve their dynamic performance, nonlinear control has received widespread attention [6-9].
-For example, sliding mode control [10-11], fuzzy control [12], internal model control [13], feedback linearization control [14].
-Among the aforementioned control strategies, the traditional sliding mode control exhibits high robustness [15].
-However, the design of the control signal is more intricate.
-The utilization of fuzzy control demonstrates improved regulation of the converter with enhanced nonlinear characteristics, as evidenced in the literature [16].
-However, the limitation of the fuzzy rule design makes the method require re-designing of the rules under varying operating conditions, resulting in an increased number of fuzzy rules and subsequent computational complexity.
-Literature [17] devised an IDA-PBC with complementary PI controllers, which eradicates the steadystate error through the implementation of complementary PI controllers.
-This method offers a rapid dynamic response speed, robust immunity to interference, and high stability.
+rule design makes the method require re-designing of the rules under varying operating conditions, resulting in an increased number of fuzzy rules and subsequent computational complexity.
+The literature [17] has devised an IDA-PBC with complementary PI controllers, which eradicates the steady-state error through the implementation of complementary PI controllers.
+This method offers rapid dynamic response speed, robust immunity to interference and high stability.
 However, its response speed to external disturbances is relatively slow.
 In response, literature [18] has proposed a PI-PBC method and utilized a parameter estimation-based observer to estimate the converter inductor current.
-In recent years, MPC has gained prominence as a prominent control strategy in the electrical field [19], which has advantages in dynamic response speed, immunity and implementation.
-MPC could be categorized into two distinct groups, including FCS-MPC and continuous control set model predictive control (CCS-MPC) [20-21].
-Initially, the FCS-MPC controller has been widely employed in converters because of its simple design, ability to achieve multi-objective optimization, and fast dynamic response [22-25].
+In recent years, MPC has gained prominence as a predominant control strategy in the electrical field [19], which has advantages in dynamic response speed, immunity and implementation.
+MPC could be categorized into two distinct groups, including FCS-MPC and continuous control set model predictive control (CCS-MPC) [20,21].
+Initially, the FCS-MPC controller had been widely employed in converters because of its simple design, the ability to achieve multi-objective optimization and fast dynamic response [22-25].
 However, the traditional FCS-MPC strategy produces variable switching frequency during the control process, which will result in the saturation of boundaries in the inductor circuit ripple, and present a challenge in the design of the filter.
 Furthermore, fluctuations in the switching frequency may also result in increased energy consumption and a reduction in system efficiency.
 To tackle this problem, a solution for achieving the fixed switching frequency is raised in [26].
-The fixed switching frequency MPC is employed in literature [27], which achieves the control of the fixed switching frequency by adjusting the inductor current ripple variation in the cost function.
+The fixed switching frequency MPC is also employed in literature [27], which achieves control of the fixed switching frequency by adjusting the inductor current ripple variation in the cost function.
 Nevertheless, the switching frequency continues to fluctuate due to alterations in system parameters.